CyberSecPriya/CodeSentinel-Log-Analysis-in-SIEM-Splunk-ELK-Graylog/README.md

 **Explanation:**

-We extracted 12,245 events for the suspicious host.
-This timeline shows the chronological sequence of logs, helping to reconstruct what happened during the spike.
-Such analysis is useful to identify possible brute-force attempts or unusual system activity.
+We extracted 12,245 log events for the suspicious host.
+This timeline presents the chronological sequence of events, helping reconstruct activities during the spike.
+Such analysis is valuable for identifying brute-force attempts, privilege escalation, or other unusual system behaviors.

-# Evidence (Table Output):
+# Evidence - Suspicious Host Timeline(Table Output):

 <img width="1898" height="862" alt="Suspicious_Host_Timeline" src="https://github.com/user-attachments/assets/5dc44e46-07c2-4016-8580-5ac227e1781a" />